Electric Construction Equipment Market

 -

-Higher initial cost than conventional ICE equipment
+Higher upfront acquisition costs compared to conventional ICE equipment

 -